 - Books, supplies and equipment related to enrollment and class schedule;

 - Certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools.
-The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
-Interested parties can check the Labor Department’s search tool to confirm that a program is eligible; and
+The apprenticeship must be registered with the Secretary of Labor’s National Apprenticeships Act;

 - Federal student loan payments.
 There is a $10,000 lifetime limit per 529 beneficiary.
-However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings.
+However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings; and

 What if my child gets a scholarship?